What is Xata?

 When you insert data into a Xata database, it is automatically indexed for full-text search.
 So you don't need to change any configuration to enable search, you just need to use the TypeScript SDK search feature.

 As mentioned earlier, by default, Astro is in SSG Mode.
 However, generating static paths for all possible user search values is impossible.
 So, for dynamically generated pages such as search results, Server Side Rendering (SSR) is required.
-Astro supports a "hybrid" mode for sites that use SSG and SSR.
+Astro supports a "server" mode for sites that use SSR.
 You enable this within apps/getting-started-astro/astro.config.mjs as follows:

 apps/getting-started-astro/astro.config.mjs